 - 20% Focus Area progress

 - Scored on a 0-2 scale with half-point increments possible

-- Worth 10% of the math grade by default.
-However, in courses without Portfolio Problems (or when the weighting of Portfolio Problems is set to 0), other components of the course will determine the final grade
+- Worth 0% of the math grade by default.
+However, in courses without Portfolio Problems, grade administrators have the option to revise their weight to up to 10% of the final grade

 This resource further explains math scoring.